keelback-code/wizard-name-generator/README.md

 ### Biscuit Mode and Wildcard Mode pages

-Submit button, triggered by mouse or enter key - picture/icon of a D20 dice to keep in line with the wizard theme.
+Submit button - picture/icon of a D20 dice to keep in line with the wizard theme.

 Area for new name to be printed to the page.

-Area for name history to be displayed - maximum of five names to avoid visual or data overload.
+Area for name history to be displayed - maximum of 6 names to avoid visual or data overload.
+Down arrow next to the text to indicate placement; especially important for smaller viewports where the space is not immediately visible, or may be hidden when a long name is generated.

 Once 6 names have been pushed to the history, an alert will pop up to let the user know that the history is going to be emptied.
 The names will be listed on the alert so that the user can record them if need be.

 Navigation links listing Wildcard Mode and Biscuit Mode, allowing for easy and intuitive navigation of site for all users.
 On desktop links will be underlined when they are hovered over to indicate to the user that they are clickable.
 The active page will also be indicated in the navigation bar.

 ### Biscuit Mode page
 Text box asking user for input; asks for favourite biscuit, program sums the ASCII values of the characters and uses this number to generate a name.
+Can be triggered by the enter key or by clicking on the D20 button, as it is intuitive to users to use the enter key when they have provided a text input, regardless of the on-screen instructions.

 If the ASCII value is too great for the equation an error alert will be generated asking the user to input a shorter word.